 In the meantime, Jonathan formed a company called The Imaginarium with actor Andy Serkis, best known for playing ‘Gollum’ in Peter Jackson’s The Lord of the Rings trilogy and ‘Caesar’ in the Planet of the Apes films.
-The Imaginarium is a multi-platform production company, dedicated to “next generation story-telling”, linked to a performance capture studio.
+The Imaginarium is a multi-platform production company, dedicated to “next-generation story-telling”, linked to a performance capture studio.
 It was Jonathan and Andy’s ambition also to make films together, which Jonathan would produce and Andy would direct.
-Andy worked as second unit director on Jackson’s Hobbit trilogy, and then directed Jungle Book: Origins (currently in post-production), produced by Jonathan Cavendish for The Imaginarium, to be released in 2018.
+Andy worked as a second unit director on Jackson’s Hobbit trilogy, and then directed Jungle Book: Origins (currently in post-production), produced by Jonathan Cavendish for The Imaginarium, to be released in 2018.

-By curious coincidence, when Andy and his wife (actress Lorraine Ashbourne) decided to buy a house in the English countryside near Oxford, it turned out that the property was a few hundred yards from Diana Cavendish’s home, where so much of the action of Breathe takes place.
+By a curious coincidence, when Andy and his wife (actress Lorraine Ashbourne) decided to buy a house in the English countryside near Oxford, it turned out that the property was a few hundred yards from Diana Cavendish’s home, where so much of the action of Breathe takes place.
 “As a result, Andy got to know my mother very well,” Jonathan says.

 “I read the Breathe script.” says Andy, “And blubbed my eyes out.
 One day I said to Jonathan ‘I really want to direct this.’
-The Imaginarium had only recently started – and I had only done second unit directing on The Hobbit – so Jonathan could have turned round and said – ‘well, I don’t know’ – But he didn’t.
+The Imaginarium had only recently started – and I had only done second unit directing on The Hobbit – so Jonathan could have turned around and said – ‘well, I don’t know – But he didn’t.
 He said: ‘I think that’s a great idea.’”

 Screenwriter William Nicholson